101 Email Signature Templates

 If you’re not promoting your social media in email signatures, you are missing out on a great opportunity to get loads of new fans for free and introduce your customers to your Twitter feed, Facebook page and RSS feeds.

-By using social media icons in all email signatures, you’re offering your target market another avenue to continue a business relationship with you outside of traditional communication channels.
+By using social media in email signatures, you’re offering your target market another avenue to continue a business relationship with you outside of traditional communication channels.

 Example email signature templates with social media